 - i) The Company shall hold "regular meetings of the Board of Directors" on a regular basis and "extraordinary meetings of the Board of Directors" as appropriate when necessary.
 The meetings shall consist of Directors and Audit & Supervisory Board Members who shall discuss and decide on important matters pursuant to the laws and regulations, "Articles of Incorporation," and "Board of Directors Regulations."
-Furthermore, the members of the meetings shall receive reports in regard to the execution of duties of Directors, and conduct supervision and the like.
-Among the eight (8) Directors, five (5) are Outside Directors, and among the three (3) Audit & Supervisory Board Members, two (2) are Outside Audit & Supervisory Board Members.
-Due to this, the execution of duties of Directors is supervised effectively. - ii) The Company shall hold a meeting of the "Management Committee" twice every month in principle to improve management efficiency.
+Furthermore, the members of the meetings shall receive reports in regard to the execution of duties of Directors, and conduct supervision and the like. - ii) The Company shall hold a meeting of the "Management Committee" twice every month in principle to improve management efficiency.
 The Committee consists of Directors (excluding Outside Directors), Responsible Executive Officers and Audit & Supervisory Board Members (Full-time).
 The Committee shall discuss matters which are to be resolved by the "Board of Directors," and shall discuss and decide matters which authorities are delegated to the Committee by the Board of Directors pursuant to the "Regulations for Approval," as well as execute business operations. - iii) The Company shall hold a "Group Company Strategic Presentation" every month in principle.
 Reports, proposals, and confirmations in regard to strategies (products, finance, human resource and the like) shall be made by the presidents of the major subsidiaries and overseas regional Chief Representatives, and status of execution of duties of subsidiaries shall be supervised. - iv) The Company shall hold a "Chief Officer Strategy Presentation" every month in principle, and the Presentation shall consist of chief officers.
 Strategies shall be proposed by the chief officers, and status of execution of platform duties shall be supervised. - v) As a preliminary discussion body of the Board of Directors and Management Committee, the Company shall hold a meeting of the "Investment and Financing Committee" every month in principle.
 The Committee shall consist of members summoned in principle from each platform.
 The Committee shall perform screenings and reviews of important investment and financing and the like in advance. - vi) As a preliminary discussion body of the Board of Directors and Management Committee, the Company shall hold a meeting of the "Personnel Committee" every month in principle and the Committee shall consist of chief officers and the like.
-Human resource strategy of the Group shall be reviewed.
+Human resource strategy of the Group shall be reviewed. - vii) The Company holds a meeting of the "Management Advisory Committee," an advisory body to the Board of Directors, composed of the majority of which are Independent Directors/Audit & Supervisory Board Members, to meet three times a year in principle, in order to ensure transparency and fairness in nomination, remuneration, and governance.

-- vii) The Company holds a meeting of the "Management Advisory Committee," an advisory body to the Board of Directors, composed of the majority of which are Independent Directors/Audit & Supervisory Board Members, to meet three times a year in principle, in order to ensure transparency and fairness in nomination, remuneration, and governance. - viii) The Company shall hold a "Liaison Committee of Independent Outside Directors and Audit & Supervisory Board Members" comprising Independent Outside Directors and Audit & Supervisory Board Members.
-The Liaison Group shall meet twice a year, and the Audit & Supervisory Board Members shall ensure fulsome information sharing with Outside Directors. - ix) The Company shall establish regulations such as "Administrative Authorities Regulations" and "Division of Responsibilities Regulations" to ensure that appropriate and efficient duties of Directors and employees are executed in order that the authority and responsibility of each officer shall be made clear. - x) The term of office of Directors shall be one (1) year, for the purpose of clarifying their management responsibility, and allowing quick actions to be taken in response to the changes in management environment.
+- viii) The Company shall hold multiple meetings of the "Liaison Committee of Independent Outside Directors and Audit & Supervisory Board Members" comprising Independent Outside Directors and Audit & Supervisory Board Members on an as-needed basis where Audit & Supervisory Board Members and Outside Directors share the recognition concerning priorities for management. - ix) The Company shall establish regulations such as "Administrative Authorities Regulations" and "Division of Responsibilities Regulations" to ensure that appropriate and efficient duties of Directors and employees are executed in order that the authority and responsibility of each officer shall be made clear. - x) The term of office of Directors shall be one (1) year, for the purpose of clarifying their management responsibility, and allowing quick actions to be taken in response to the changes in management environment.